Microsoft Graph Email Account Configuration

 Create a Client Secret

-Step 1: In the app settings, click on Certificates & Secrets.
+Step 1: From the app configuration menu, select Certificates & secrets.

 11a.png

-Choose an expiration policy that aligns with your internal security policies, keeping in mind that this will apply to all TraceGains registered Email Service Accounts using this App registration.
+Choose an expiration period that aligns with your internal security policies, keeping in mind that this will apply to all TraceGains registered Email Service Accounts using this App registration.

 11b.png